alexchan7432/SelfDrivingCar2/writeup_template.md

 #### 1. Choose five German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.

-Here are five German traffic signs that I found on the web:
+Here are five German traffic signs that I found on the web
 [image4]: ./newTestImages/11.jpg "right-of-way"
 [image5]: ./newTestImages/12.jpg "priority road"
 [image6]: ./newTestImages/17.jpg "no entry"